atul799/CarND-LaneLines-P1/Project1_Report.md

 * There are a few issues assumptions in the method used to mark Lanes in the current approach.
     * The camera position is fixed  w.r.t. road.
 In the challenge video the camera postion changes hence car's hood overlaps lane markings.
     * The Vehicle maintains a minimum distance to other vehicles in the lane, more explicitly there is no (at least white or yellow) vehicle in the area of interest.
-    * Lane colors are White or yellow and images are clear (i.e. weather conditions are good and clear gradient of color or separation exist between lanes and sorroundings)
+    * Lane colors are White or Yellow and images are clear (i.e. weather conditions are good and clear gradient of color or separation exist between lanes and sorroundings)
     * Both lane lines are present on road

-In the videos the slope of the lane chages as vehicle moves this induces flicker on lane marking.A rolling average method is introduced in the draw_lines function to smoothen the slope and average slope of last 20 frames are used.
+In the videos the slope of the lane chages as vehicle moves this induces flicker on lane marking.A **rolling average method** is introduced in the draw_lines function to smoothen the slope changes.
+Rolling average slope of last 20 frames are used.

 ### SolidWhiteRight video